peterldowns/Headliner/README.md

 ##Todo:##

+* When checking to see if an article already exists in the database, don't do a db.find().
+	* Test to see if db.findOne({"url":url}) exists instead, it should be a hell of a lot faster.
 * Add twitter bootstrap for the toolbar.
 It will be cleaner and better.
 	* Allows filtering of different sources
 	* Allows login/logout/user settings